sandwichfarm/nostr-watch/README.md

 Develop branch is deployed to https://next.nostr.watch

 ## Relay Additions
 It is now suggested to add relays simply by using them and publishing your kind 3 to really any known relay in good health.
 Most of the relays are discovered at runtime.
-This change is not yet reflected in production.
+This change is not yet communicated in production.

 Relay additions via Github as the primary method of adding relays will be phased out for a number of reasons, expect this change with the `0.2` release.